 Though it originated in Nice, France, the dish has grown in popularity worldwide since the early 20th century.
 It has been recreated by many chefs to include tuna, boiled potatoes, raw seasonal vegetables such as green beans and bell peppers, and black olives.

-How To Make A Salmon Cheese Ball
+How To Make Salmon Ball

 First, combine cold, cooked salmon with softened cream cheese, cheddar, yogurt, scallions, cilantro, garlic powder, five spice powder, and salt in a medium mixing bowl.
 Use a rubber spatula to blend the ingredients together so they form a cohesive mixture.